Wilderness Ranger Internship Program

 The primary purpose of this program is to provide on-the-ground mentoring for university-level students who are studying wilderness/recreation management.
 Through the internship, students supplement their academic coursework with real-world wilderness stewardship experience in a large and complex wilderness area.
-At the same time, the interns accomplish priority work within the Selway-Bitterroot Wilderness and learn the technical skills required to do so in a wilderness setting.
+At the same time, the interns accomplish priority work within the Selway-Bitterroot and Frank Church Wilderness Areas and learn the technical skills required to do so in a wilderness setting.

 Upon completion of the internship, students: